-Office for Diversity and Inclusion
+Office for Diversity, Equity, and Inclusion

-Located in the Howard Miller Student Center, the Office for Diversity and Inclusion offers a comprehensive international student orientation, assistance with adjustment issues, F1 and J1 immigration compliance, advisement, cultural programming, on and off campus activities, oversees a host family program along with a conversation leader program.
-For more information on these services please contact Anthony E. Jones, the Associate Dean for Diversity and Inclusion at ext.
-724-589-2193.
+Located in the Howard Miller Student Center, the Office for Diversity, Equity, and Inclusion offers a comprehensive international student orientation, assistance with adjustment issues, F1 and J1 immigration compliance, advising, cultural programming, and on and off campus activities.
+The Office for Diversity, Equity, and Inclusion also oversees and facilitates a host family program and a conversation leader program.